 I found an awesome light at Lowe’s online $22 great price (we don’t have a Lowes’ here – boo)

-oh… I almost forgot, I put a magnetic knife rack over the sink for brushes.
+oh… I almost forgot I put a magnetic knife rack over the sink for brushes.
 I am brilliant.
 Seriously.
 I am.
 This is so awesome to have over the sink to dry brushes.
 Brilliant right?
 Told ya.

-reclaimed wood shelves
+Reclaimed wood shelves

-Next up…we needed a door…and I got another idea….you see, we had this old door…
+Next up we needed a door, and I got another idea!
+You see, we had this old door…

-and then I started planning…
+Then I started planning…

 Plank Wall – Free plywood and leftover paint, well it did cost a penny :)

-Flooring – free leftover remnant
+Flooring – a free leftover remnant

 Toilet – cleaned and kept